bottlerocket-os/bottlerocket-project-website/content/en/os/1.13.x/update/guidelines.markdown

 ### Between Minor or Patch Versions of the Same Variant

-With the exception of major versions, it is possible to update from one released version of a variant to another released version of the same variant.
+With the exception of moving between major versions and a [caveat discussed below](#too-many-releases-between-versions), it is possible to update _in-place_ from one released version of a variant to another released version of the same variant.
 In particular, the following update paths work:

 - Minor version to minor version (e.g. `1.10.0` to `1.11.0`)